quamejnr/1brc/README.md

 ### Fourth optimization - 49s

 - Moved from ReadSlice and called Read directly on our file using a buffer size of 1mb.

+### Fifth Optimization - 34s
+- Reduce re-allocations by making slices and maps with size